marcelpetrick/DevNotes/BeenThereSeenThat/20230713_KaggleMunich/README.md

 * growing quite fast: 2k employees in over 30 locations

 * hackers don't look for companies, but vulnerabilities
-* most of the time 7million $ are the average cost for a successful cyber attack
+* most of the time 7million $ are the average cost for a successful cyber-attack
 * AI is no match for human stupidity
 * (Germans: risks instead of opportunities)
 * Acronis is using gpt for event invitations, presentations, website content, for lots of use cases